Residence permit for a spouse

 You are not required to have a guaranteed livelihood if you are a family member of a Finnish citizen.
 You have an unlimited right to work.
 You may only start working once your residence permit has been granted.

 If your spouse has a residence permit in Finland and he or she lives in Finland, you may be eligible to receive a residence permit in Finland based on family ties.
-A same-sex spouse may also be eligible for a residence permit.
+A spouse of the same sex may also be eligible to receive a residence permit if you are married or in a registered partnership.

-• you and your common-law spouse have a child together (in which case you need not have lived together for the past two years)
+- you and your common-law spouse have a child together (in which case you need not have lived together for the past two years), or

 In order to receive a residence permit in Finland, you or your spouse must also have sufficient income to guarantee your livelihood.
 At the Finnish Immigration Service website, you can check how much income you need.

-However, in certain situations, an exception can be made to the income requirement if there are particularly strong grounds or it is in the best interest of a child.
+However, in certain situations, sufficient means of support are not required if there are particularly compelling grounds or if it is in the best interests of a child.
+Read more on the Finnish Immigration Service website.

 If your spouse has a residence permit in Finland based on international protection and he or she holds refugee status, you may be eligible to receive a residence permit in Finland based on family ties.